Types of Termites

 Some species of termites are known to make the most fascinating habitats in the wild.
 To illustrate, they create gigantic mounds in the middle of open plains, some growing up to 6 feet tall!
 While these creatures are fascinating, they become invasive pests when they enter the home.
 Once they are on your property, they eat your wooden walls, furniture, and destroy the wood in your home.

 Even though plenty of food and water is available for these insects to eat, they are forced indoors when colder or wet weather hits.
 Additionally, termites typically live above the water table and below the frost line.
-As a result, pests make their way into home and business through the foundation.
+As a result, pests make their way into homes and businesses through the foundation.
 Termites easily find their way in through a small crack or gap the size of a sliver.
 1/64 of an inch is all the space they need!

 Signs of Termite Infestations

 There are many different warning signs and signals of an infestation.
-While some signs are easy to see, others may harder to find.
+While some signs are easy to see, others may be harder to find.
 Some of these warning signs include:

 - Mud tubes on the exterior of the home are a clear sign of subterranean termite infestation.